Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-Two sentences with no unnecessary words.
-The first sentence states the main purpose, the second adds an important behavioral detail.
-Highly efficient.
+The description is two sentences with no unnecessary words.
+The first sentence states the primary action, and the second adds the update behavior.
+Perfectly concise.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.